renehorstmann/Pixelc/README.md

 Ready to draw.
 Saves after each tip on the screen to sprite.png.
 Loads sprite.png at start, if available.
-Palette, brush, size can be configured in code
+Palette, canvas size, animation size can be configured in code (main.c).

 ![example_image](example.jpg)